go-gitea/gitea/README.md

 **How do you pronounce Gitea?**

-Gitea is pronounced [/ɡɪ’ti:/](https://youtu.be/EM71-2uDAoY) as in "gi-tea" with a hard g.
+Gitea is pronounced [/ɡɪ’ti:/](https://youtu.be/EM71-2uDAoY) as in "g-tea" with a hard g.

 **Why is this not hosted on a Gitea instance?**